codership/documentation/galeracluster/source/kb/index.rst

    .. rst-class:: list-abstract

-      Large transactions, especially ones which delete millions of rows from a table at once, can lead to diminished performance.
+      Large transactions can lead to diminished performance.
 One reason for this is that the table may be reindexing and rescanning after each row is deleted.

    .. rst-class:: rubric-2 list-sub-header